Restorative Justice is a response to wrong-doing that emphasizes repairing the harm that was created by the wrongdoing.

 Restorative Justice Facilitators provide several processes that help wrong-doers and the people they have harmed come together in a safe space and respectfully discuss what needs to take place to make right the wrong.

 A restorative justice conference is a process that is used to bring people who cause harm together with people who have been harmed and a trained facilitator to talk about the offense.

 Each person involved may bring a supporter to the meeting and members of the community may also be invited.

 During this conference, each person is given the opportunity to voice their concerns and describe the ways in which they and others around them were harmed.

 After taking responsibility for the offense and hearing the harms caused, the wrong-doer is made accountable not only to the law ( if this is a court referred offense), but to the person who was harmed and to the community.

 Participation in the restorative justice conference is always voluntary by both the victim and the offender.

 Often in the restorative justice conference, the person who was harmed and the wrong-doer make decisions together which repairs the harm, and restores the wrong-doer’s place within their community.
-Restorative Justice may or may not restore the relationship, as it is often best for the two to remain away from each other.

 After the wrongdoing has been documented, the case may be referred to the Virginia Center for Restorative Justice.